lindbrook/cholera/README.md

   Vestry report.
 - With ‘cholera’ version \>= 0.7.0, support for parallel computation now includes Windows in addition to Linux and macOS.
-- Preliminary support for georeferenced (longitude and latitude) versions of data and functions.
+- Preliminary and provisional support for georeferenced (longitude and latitude) versions of data and functions.

 #### getting started